-Things You Will Need
+Things You Will Need:

-- Rubber or plastic gloves—things can get messy when fixing the toilet so it is important to keep yourself as clean as possible.
+- Rubber or plastic gloves.
+Things can get messy when fixing the toilet so it is important to keep yourself as clean as possible.
 A good pair of old dishwashing gloves will do just the trick.

-- Use a toilet plunger, not a sink plunger, to work down some of the backed up water in the bowl.
+- Consider the following the next time you tackle a clogged toilet.Use a toilet plunger, not a sink plunger, when attempting to clear a toilet clog.
 If it is only a minor blockage, plunging will fix the problem fairly quickly.
-If subsequent flushes still do not pass through the system, move on to step two.
+If subsequent flushes still do not flow freely through the system, move on to step two.

 - Put on your rubber gloves and grab a plumbing snake.
 Send the snake down through the toilet to the source of blockage and pull out whatever is in the way.